 }

 Now, the call (1) fails because you can not bind an rvalue to a non-const lvalue reference.
 This will not hold for the copy in (2).
 A lvalue can be bound to an lvalue reference.
 By the way.
-The call (0) will not only construct a new Widget(2003), it will also destruct the old Widget(1998).
+The call (0) will not only construct a new Widget(2003), but it will also destroy the old Widget(1998).

-Here are the three function signatures, we have to deal with.
+Here are the three function signatures we have to deal with.

 void share(std::shared_ptr<Widget> shaWid);